What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 Of course there is all sorts of great backcountry camping that will get you far away from any crowds and communing with nature.
 But you do need to reserve well in advance through Banff National Park.

-There is also the Two Jack Main Campground, 12 kilometres from Banff.
+There is also the Two Jack Main Campground, 12 km from Banff.
 It offers 320 first come, first served secluded campsites as well as glamping options.
-The Tunnel Mountain Village Campground, just five kilometres from Banff offers 188 sites year-round.
+The Tunnel Mountain Village Campground, just 5 km from Banff offers 188 sites year-round.

 In Lake Louise if money isn’t an issue, stay at the Post Hotel though you should know it’s a drive away from the lake itself.
 Overlooking the lake is the Fairmont Chateau Lake Louise and just a few hundred metres further away is Deer Lodge.
 In the village of Lake Louise there are some slightly less expensive options – Baker Creek Mountain Resort and the Lake Louise Inn.